 Supported web browsers and mobile devices

-Users can access the Microsoft Dynamics 365 Web application on the most recent versions of the following browsers:
+Users can access the Dynamics 365 Customer Engagement (on-premises) Web application with the most recent versions of these popular browsers:

-For more detailed information about supported browsers, see Web application requirements for Microsoft Dynamics 365.
+For more detailed information about supported browsers, see Web application requirements.

 For a mobile device, such as an iPad or smartphone, the following apps are available:

-For more detailed information about supported phones and tablets, see Support for Dynamics 365 for phones and Dynamics 365 for tablets.
+For more detailed information about supported phones and tablets, see Mobile and tablet device support.

-Known issues when you run Microsoft Dynamics 365 with certain web browsers
+Known issues when you run Customer Engagement (on-premises) version 9.0 apps with certain web browsers

-This section describes the known issues when you run Microsoft Dynamics 365 in a web browser.
+This section describes the known issues when you run Customer Engagement (on-premises) version 9.0 apps in a web browser.

 Limited copy and paste support in Firefox and Chrome